arcadellama/plex-nowplaying/README.md

 ### Dependencies
 - A posix compatible shell (sh, bash, ksh, dash)
-- curl, wget, or fetch
+- Will check for curl, wget, and fetch, and will default to netcat (nc)

 ### Installation
 Clone this repo: